How to File a Workers Compensation Claim When an Employee is Injured

 Does your company have a written process for what to do in case of an emergency?
 If not, you probably want to get started on that right away.
 The plan would detail who injuries should be reported to, and should detail the steps you will take in a variety of situations.

-What to do if an Employee is Injured
+What should I do if an employee is injured?

 Act fast